Like a Dragon Gaiden: The Man Who Erased His Name

 - 84 % negative mentions

 Players generally find the grinding in this game to be a mixed experience; while some aspects, like cash grinding through minigames and the coliseum, can be enjoyable and rewarding, others, particularly the akame network and certain character upgrades, are described as tedious and time-consuming.
-Many reviewers suggest that early grinding should be avoided to unlock better methods later, and while the game offers a rich story and engaging side content, the necessity of grinding can detract from the overall enjoyment.
+Many reviewers suggest that early grinding should be avoided to unlock better methods later, and while some grinding is necessary for skill upgrades and achievements, it can detract from the overall enjoyment of the game.
+Overall, the balance of grinding varies, with some players appreciating the challenge while others feel it disrupts the pacing and fun.

 “There is no grinding that is not rewarding.”